The mission of Project Sandbox is to build at least one playground on each of the nine inhabited islands of Cabo Verde.

 To support CVU, Mrs. Foster and her third grade students organized a collection drive of materials for the children of Cabo Verde.
 In addition to the kits, the students also collected gently used dolls, stuffed animals, and small toys.
 These donations were shipped to Cabo Verde along with the playgrounds.

 Mrs. Foster had the opportunity to join CVU during a trip to Cabo Verde in 2014 as a volunteer.

-The Kits include:
+The kits include:

-CVU plans to launch Books for Cabo Verde in 2020, after the completion of Project Sand Box.
+CVU plans to launch Books for Cabo Verde in 2020, after the completion of Project SandBox.